What a VHR RevealsGet detailed Vehicle History Report in 3 Easy Steps

 1. Start a Search:

-The definition of a vehicle history report (VHR) is all in the name―a report that gives a potential buyer information about the history of a particular vehicle.
+The definition of a vehicle history report (VHR), sometimes referred to as a VIN check, is all in the name―a report that gives a potential buyer information about the history of a particular vehicle.
 You can obtain a VHR using the vehicle's identification number (VIN).
 Pretty simple, right?

 At the same time, the information you receive about a vehicle's history is anything but simple, and is downright necessary today.
 Obtaining a VHR from AutoCheck is a vital step to your car-buying process.

 Whether you choose to purchase a pre-owned vehicle from a dealership or a private seller, an Autocheck VHR gives you the essential information you need to make a smart purchase.
 A VHR will include a vehicle description, and depending on the type of report, might check for other elements and problems.
 Advanced reports could also include a full history of the vehicle, such as whether it was ever in a flood or used as a taxi.

 The vehicle's title, often nostalgically referred to as a "pink slip," shows vehicle ownership.
 Although the U.S. Driver's Privacy Protection Act (DPPA) doesn't allow the names of previous owners to be revealed, a title check tells you how many owners the car had, and crucial information about abandonment, damage, and any rebuilds the vehicle has undergone.